summary

 Bill Summary

-Amend The South Carolina Code Of Laws By Adding Article 5 To Chapter 10, Title 59 So As To Authorize Evaluators To Evaluate Public School Students For Health, Behavioral Health, Or Therapeutic Needs, To Authorize Private Providers To Provide Related Services At Schools During The School Day, To Specify These Evaluations And Services Only May Occur Upon Request Of The Parent Or Guardian Of The Student, To Provide School Districts May Not Prohibit Such Evaluations Or Services In Schools During The School Day, To Provide The State Department Of Education Shall Adopt A Related Model Policy, To Provide Requirements For The Model Policy, To Provide School Districts Shall Adopt Related Policies, And To Define Necessary Terms.
+Amend The South Carolina Code Of Laws By Adding Article 5 To Chapter 10, Title 59 So As To Authorize Evaluators To Evaluate Public School Students For Health, Behavioral Health, Or Therapeutic Needs, To Authorize Certain Private Providers To Provide Related Services At Schools During The School Day, To Specify These Evaluations And Services Only May Occur Upon Request Of The Parent Or Guardian Of The Student And In Accordance With Applicable Requirements, To Provide School Districts May Not Prohibit Such Evaluations Or Services In Schools During The School Day, To Provide The State Department Of Education Shall Adopt A Related Model Policy, To Provide Requirements For The Model Policy, To Provide School Districts Shall Adopt Related Policies, And To Define Necessary Terms. - Ratified Title

 AI Summary

-This bill allows licensed or certified private providers, who are not school employees, to evaluate and provide medically necessary health, behavioral health, or therapeutic services to public school students during the school day, but only if requested by the student's parent or guardian.
-These services, which can include Applied Behavior Analysis (ABA) therapy, are considered "medically necessary" if ordered by a healthcare provider for a diagnosis like autism spectrum disorder, are not experimental, meet community standards, are not for convenience, and are needed during school hours.
-School districts cannot prohibit these evaluations or services, even if they exceed what is already provided through a student's Individualized Education Program (IEP) under the Individuals with Disabilities Education Act (IDEA), as long as providing them does not create an "undue burden" (meaning an excessive difficulty or expense) or a "fundamental alteration" (a significant change) to school operations, as defined by federal disability laws like the Americans with Disabilities Act (ADA).
-The State Department of Education will create a model policy by January 2027, which school districts must adopt or adapt by July 2027, outlining requirements for these private providers, including background checks, insurance, written agreements with schools, and adherence to school policies, while also ensuring the services do not interfere with other students' education or school operations.
+This bill allows qualified private providers, such as board-certified behavior analysts and registered behavior technicians, to evaluate and provide medically necessary health, behavioral health, or therapeutic services to public school students during the school day, but only if requested by the student's parent or guardian.
+These services are defined as medically necessary if they are ordered by a licensed healthcare provider for a diagnosis of autism spectrum disorder, are not experimental, meet community standards, are not for convenience, and are needed during school hours.
+School districts cannot prohibit these evaluations or services unless they would impose an "undue burden" or "fundamental alteration" on school operations, terms defined by federal disability laws like the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
+The State Department of Education will create a model policy by January 6, 2027, outlining requirements for these services, including background checks for providers, insurance coverage, and written agreements with schools, which school districts must adopt or adapt by July 1, 2027.
+This initiative aims to supplement, not replace, the services schools are already obligated to provide under federal special education law, known as the Individuals with Disabilities Education Act (IDEA).

 Committee Categories